Hazarre/SharedDoc/README.md

 # SharedDoc with Fluence and Self.ID
 Create a shared document app with [Fluence services](https://doc.fluence.dev/docs/), [Self.ID](https://developers.ceramic.network/reference/self-id/classes/web.SelfID/#authenticate) and React.
 Users can create, share and share files as well as adjust editing permission.
+A GUI in the browser can be used for ease of access.

 ### Youtube Demo
 https://youtu.be/IpWqufnPs58